Phillo93/Phillo93/README.md

 Hello, I'm Philipp from NRW, Germany.

-I have a keen interest in web development and im currently enrolled in a bootcamp in this field.
+I have a been interest in web development and im currently enrolled in a bootcamp in this field.

 ![GIF](https://media.giphy.com/media/3o6ZtpxSZbQRRnwCKQ/giphy.gif)